 We’ve got a great foundation and business base.
 When I think of the future, and how we make investments to stay ahead of the competition, it makes this a great place and I want to continue to be a part of it.

-Prior to assuming his CISO and CAO roles, Joe served in a variety of client and market-facing leadership roles including client service officer for our National Security Agency (NSA) account, assurance and resilience capability leader, and leader for the northeast region.
+Prior to assuming his CAO role, Joe served as Booz Allen's chief information security officer (CISO), responsible for the security of our firm’s networks, systems, and data.
+He also held a variety of client and market-facing leadership roles, including client service officer for our National Security Agency (NSA) account, assurance and resilience capability leader, and leader for the northeast region.
 In each of these positions, he successfully grew the business, developed strong client and industry relationships, introduced new capabilities and services, and worked seamlessly and collaboratively with teams across the firm to drive success for clients.

 Joe has primarily focused his career serving defense and intelligence clients.
 He has more than 36 years of professional experience in cybersecurity, systems engineering, communications, information assurance, and signals intelligence.